Appalachian State vs. Louisiana NCAA Football Odds, Plays and Insights | October 12, 2021

 Over/Under Insights

-- Appalachian State and its opponents have combined for 54.5 points only twice this year.
+- Appalachian State and its opponents have combined for 57 points -- this matchup's point total -- just two times this year.

-- Louisiana's games have gone over 54.5 points in two opportunities this season.
+- Louisiana has combined with its opponents to score more than 57 points in one game this season.

-- Tuesday's total is 9.1 points lower than the two team's combined 63.6 points per game average.
+- Tuesday's over/under is 6.6 points lower than the two team's combined 63.6 points per game average.

-- The average total in Mountaineers games this season is 55.7, 1.2 points above Tuesday's over/under of 54.5.
+- The Mountaineers and their opponents score an average of 55.7 points per game, 1.3 fewer than Tuesday's total.

-- The 54.5-point over/under for this game is 2.6 points below the 57.1 points per game average total in Ragin' Cajuns games this season.
+- The 57.1 PPG average total in Ragin' Cajuns games this season is 0.1 points more than this game's over/under.

 Appalachian State Stats and Trends

-- In Appalachian State's five games this season, it has three wins against the spread.
+- Appalachian State has three wins against the spread in five games this season.

-- Appalachian State's games this year have gone over the total in three out of five opportunities (60%).
+- Appalachian State's games this year have eclipsed the over/under three times in five opportunities (60%).

 - When Appalachian State puts up more than 22.8 points, it is 3-2 against the spread and 4-1 overall.

-- In games that Appalachian State totals more than 407.2 yards, the team is 2-2 against the spread and 4-0 overall.
+- When Appalachian State picks up more than 407.2 yards, the team is 2-2 against the spread and 4-0 overall.

 - The Mountaineers have turned the ball over six times this season, three more turnovers than the Ragin' Cajuns have forced (3).